-- 2. Bed and Breakfast in a Local Centre, District Centre, Regional Centre or Commercial Zone where there is a maximum of 4 guests or one family (noting that the definition of Bed and Breakfast requires a host to be present); - 3.
-Holiday House and Holiday Accommodation in a Local Centre, District Centre, Regional Centre or Commercial Zone where a host is present and there is a maximum of 4 guests or one family, or there is no host present and a maximum of 2 guests (or one family); - 4.
-Bed and Breakfast in a Residential and Mixed Use zone where there is a maximum of 2 guests or one family (noting that the definition of Bed and Breakfast requires a host to be present); and - 5.
-Holiday House and Holiday Accommodation in a Residential and Mixed Use zone where a host is present and there is a maximum of 2 guests (or one family).
+1. Bed and Breakfast in a Local Centre, District Centre, Regional Centre or Commercial Zone where there is a maximum of 4 guests or one family (noting that the definition of Bed and Breakfast requires a host to be present);

+- 2. Holiday House and Holiday Accommodation in a Local Centre, District Centre, Regional Centre or Commercial Zone where a host is present and there is a maximum of 4 guests or one family, or there is no host present and a maximum of 2 guests; - 3.
+Bed and Breakfast in a Residential and Mixed Use zone where there is a maximum of 2 guests (noting that the definition of Bed and Breakfast requires a host to be present); and - 4.
+Holiday House in a Residential and Mixed Use zone where a host is present and there is a maximum of 2 guests.

-In the above scenarios, written notification must still be provided to the City with a management plan and code of conduct in accordance with Clause 3.1.4 of the Policy.
+In the above scenarios, written notification must still be provided to the City with a Management Plan and Code of Conduct to the satisfaction of the City.

 The above approach recognises the need for more clarity and simplicity in the planning framework and provides an approval pathway for uses where a lower level of regulation is appropriate.
-This inclusion to the Policy will provide a more streamlined approach to addressing short term accommodation that are considered low impact such as small scale hosted accommodation or short term house sitting arrangements, while at the same time ensuring that the City can register all short term accommodation uses and act on compliance matters should they arise.
+This inclusion to the Policy will provide a more streamlined approach to addressing short term accommodation that are considered low impact, while at the same time ensuring that the City can register all short term accommodation uses and act on compliance matters should they arise.